• Skip to main content

 Magnetic resonance imaging machines are typically found in hospitals.

-A technician can use an MRI to take an accurate three-dimensional picture of your body so that you can see precisely what your body mass is made up of.
+A technician can use an MRI to create an accurate three-dimensional image of your body, so you can see precisely what your body mass is composed of.

 On the plus side, an MRI is very accurate and will accurately assess your body composition.